 With the prospects for the 2022 NFL Draft coming into focus, let’s take a look at the scouting report for Washington State OT Abraham Lucas.
-Set to be a four-year starter, Lucas has the experience and the production to attract interest.
+A four-year starter in college, Lucas has the experience and the production to attract interest.
 Nevertheless, there’s a little bit more that goes into determining a prospect’s viability.
 Does Lucas pass the test?

 Abraham Lucas NFL Draft Profile